suyalcinkaya/onur.dev/README.md

 <br>
 <br>

-My portfolio has transformed over the years - from a static HTML site, to Create React App, to GatsbyJS, and finally to Next.js/React/MDX.
+My portfolio has transformed over the years - from a static HTML site, to `Create React App`, to `GatsbyJS`, to `Next.js + Chakra UI + MDX` combo and finally to `Next.js + Tailwind CSS + Contentful` combo.
 My personal slice of the internet provides a platform for my writing and to showcase my latest work.

 ## Overview

 - `/` - Home page.
+- `pages/blog/[slug]` - Static pre-rendered blog pages using [Contentful](https://www.contentful.com).
 - `pages/about` - About page.
 - `pages/journey` - Journey page.
-- `pages/cv` - Curriculum Vitae page.
-- `pages/**/index.mdx` - Static pre-rendered blog pages using [MDX](https://github.com/mdx-js/mdx).
+- `pages/snippets/[slug]` - Static pre-rendered code snippet pages using [Contentful](https://www.contentful.com).

 ## Running Locally